Tunable anomalous Hall transport in bulk and two-dimensional 1$T$-CrTe$_{2}$: A first-principles study: Magnetic ordering

 The magnetic ordering of bulk 1$T$-CrTe$_{2}$ has been determined in previous experiment~\cite{freitas2015ferromagnetism}, which is FM and the magnetization lies in the layer plane.
 The Curie temperature is about 310 K. In the following, we focus on the magnetic ordering in monolayer CrTe$_{2}$.

 We find that the monolayer CrTe$_{2}$ again prefers a FM ground state, which agrees with the calculation result in Ref.~\cite{lv2015strain} and the experimental result obtained for few-layer CrTe$_{2}$~\cite{sun2019room}.
 In addition, we find that the ground-state magnetization is in-plane and perpendicular to a vertical mirror plane (remember there are three equivalent mirrors).
 The magneto-anisotropy energy for the out-of-plane configuration is very high, reaching above $10^3$ $\mu$eV per Cr.
-This is much higher than that of typical 3$d$ transition metal ferromagnets, such as Fe (1.4 $\mu$eV per atom), Co (65 $\mu$eV per atom) and Ni (2.7 $\mu$eV per atom)~\cite{daalderop1988magnetic,lehnert2010magnetic}.
-Meanwhile, the in-plane magnetic anisotropy is relatively small, $\sim 3$ $\mu$eV per Cr.
+This is much higher than that of typical 3$d$ transition metal ferromagnets, such as Fe (1.4 $\mu$eV per atom), Co (65 $\mu$eV per atom) and Ni (2.7 $\mu$eV per atom)~\cite{daalderop1988magnetic,lehnert2010magnetic}, {and is comparable to FePt and CoPt type alloys~\cite{sakuma1994first,ravindran2001large,shick2003coulomb}.} Meanwhile, the in-plane magnetic anisotropy is relatively small, $\sim 3$ $\mu$eV per Cr.
 Most importantly, the spontaneous magnetic ordering preserves one of the vertical mirrors, taken as $M_x$ here.
 This will have important consequences on the anomalous Hall effect.

 We have estimated the Curie temperature ($T_C$) for the monolayer CrTe$_{2}$.
-The calculation is done by using the Monte Carlo simulation approach based on the classical effective spin model~\cite{evans2014atomistic}:
+The calculation is done by using the Monte Carlo simulation approach based on a classical effective spin model~\cite{evans2014atomistic}:

-where $\bm S_i$ is the normalized spin vector on site $i$, $\langle i, j\rangle$ indicates nearest neighboring sites, $J_{ij}$ and $K$ are the exchange coupling strength and the anisotropy strength, respectively.
-The model parameters are extracted from the first-principles calculations, given by $J=3.8 \times 10^{-21} \mathrm{J}$ and $K= 1.6 \times 10^{-22} \mathrm{J}$.
-The Curie temperature is determined from the variation of the net magnetization with respect to the temperature, which is shown in Fig.~\ref{fig3}.
-The estimated $T_C$ value is about 305 K, above the room temperature.
-Our result agrees very well with the recent experiment on few-layer 1$T$-CrTe$_{2}$~\cite{sun2019room}, which revealed a Curie temperature similar to the bulk, reaching about 320 K.